dromotherm/documentation/pages/themis/advanced/architecture.md

 When a json payload is received from the broker, the emoncms_mqtt service updates the `lastvalue` hash and the `buffer` sorted set in redis.

-At a regular time step (300s by default), the feedwriter service read the redis buffer and updates the binary feeds.
+At a regular time step (300s by default), the feedwriter service reads the redis buffer and updates the binary feeds.

 ![architecture](schema.svg)